yannis/discoteca-demo/README.md

 Reload the page and open the console: -> errors that have to be corrected -->

+### Follow the Content Security Policy

-If we reload the page, we can see Content Security Policy as our applications try to reach assets autside of its domain.
+If we open the console and reload the page, we can see Content Security Policy errors as our applications try to reach assets outside of its domain.

-We can correct these errors the [content-security-policy](http://www.ember-cli.com/#content-security-policy) by editing `env.js and add:
+We can correct these errors the [content-security-policy](http://www.ember-cli.com/#content-security-policy) by editing config/environment.js and add:

 ```
 module.exports = function(environment) {